yonsei-sslab/XBA/README.md

 ## Detailed Description

 ### XBA class
 `xba.py` defines the main class of XBA.
-It implementes a few core funtionalities of XBA including training, validation, data loading, and building the model.
-To use XBA, users should fisrt instantiate this class, and by calling proper methods according to the purpose of analysis they can use XBA as it is implemented.
+It implementes the core funtionalities of XBA including training, validation, data loading, and building the model.
+To use XBA, users should fisrt instantiate this class, and can utilize proper methods according to their use cases.
+In this way they can use XBA as it is implemented.
 If users want to make a specific changes in implementations such as modifying tensorflow training code or changing the model architecture, `xba.py` is a good starting point to take a look.

 ### Training
 The main training script is `train.py` and it needs the following parameters.